Minding the Night

 - Shift work is also associated with substance use, lower quality of life, and even suicidal ideation.

 Whether you are the drummer in a band, a surgeon on night duty, the chef in a restaurant’s kitchen, or a police officer on overnight patrol, society needs you … and you need society to be more mindful that night shift work is emotionally and physically riskier than daytime work.

-Founding and Former Director, NYC Mayor’s Office of Nightlife; Global government and hospitality consultant; New York City, US
+Managing Director of Hospitality and Intergovernmental Affairs, Oaktree Solutions; Founding and Former Director, NYC Mayor’s Office of Nightlife; New York City, US

 Appointed as the Founding Director of the NYC Mayor’s Office of Nightlife, Ariel served under both Mayor Bill de Blasio and Mayor Eric Adams from 2018 to 2023.

 Ariel used her experience as a former nightclub owner and community board member to create the infrastructure for a new government office, identify systemic challenges and develop non-enforcement solutions, while navigating the hospitality industry through the Covid 19 pandemic.